Welcome to year 3/4!

 The class teacher this year is Mrs Dickinson.

-The children have settled in well and have been excited by our new topic The Stone Age.
+The children have settled back well and our excited to learn all about our new topic The Stone Age.

 Winhills now have a new online virtual school called the Diamond Online.
 You can find it here: